zkinsk/liri-node-app/README.md

 # liri-node-app - University of Richmond BootCamp Project

-**Siri like app that runs in the cosole instead of by voice.**
+**I have created a Siri like node.js app that runs on the command line instead of by voice.**

-It can provied info on:
+Liri can provied the user information on:
 - Songs via Spotify api
 - Movies via Open Movies Database api
 - Concerts via Bands in Town api